quigley-c/drag/README.md

 ![tierlist draft](./sample-list.png "list")

-Note: Image for example purposes only, tool does not generate image.
+(note: Image for example purposes only, tool does not generate image.)

 There isn't a lot of time and/or the four people don't want to sit through a whole draft session so they use TDRG to generate the